PadmaJaligama/recruitment/com.snapon.recruit.proj/binary/Readme.txt

+ A Jar file is placed in binary folder
  How to Run :
  Java -jar recruitment.jar source_file destination_file

 Output:
 1. output file will be created with output_data.bin name